-All tasks that we are expected to do everyday, might not always be for our best capabilities.
-There might be some tasks that would fit somebody else’s skillset better.
+All tasks that we are expected to do every day, might not always be to our best capabilities.
+There might be some tasks that would fit somebody else’s skill set better.
 Or a task that someone already has experience with and can hence deliver a better quality of work.
 Delegation is the distribution of tasks among people.
 This delegation should be ideally done based on the person’s abilities and experience.
-This not only ensures an optimum quality of work but also helps you understand what is time management .
+This not only ensures an optimum quality of work but also helps you understand what is time management.

 5. Prioritizing activities as per their importance

 Among the many tasks we receive every day, they all differ in various aspects.
 May it be in the amount of time they take to finish, their deadline, their level of urgency, etc. This makes it important to know which task to prioritize as the most important.
 When we begin prioritizing tasks as per their importance, we gain clarity about what we need to focus on first.
 Thus we know where to direct our full attention and time in order to stay on top of our set of work tasks and goals.
 This can be properly done only when we know what is time management.

 Various examples of time management can be learned from various successful personalities.
 The main thing that seems to be common with all strategies to manage time is the knowledge of one’s capabilities.
 Once we know our own abilities it is easier to set boundaries and targets and deadlines for ourselves.
 This lets us know what is time management.